Fall 2025

 Structure

 The goal for the students is to learn how to critically read and study research papers, describe a paper in a report, and present it in a seminar.
 Under supervision, students will select one paper to study and compare it with related work.
-This seminar aims to help students gather in-depth knowledge of an advanced topic and develop the skills required to describe a complex problem from the time series field in the form of both a presentation, a written report, and an empirical evaluation.
+This seminar aims to help students gather in-depth knowledge of an advanced topic and develop the skills required to describe a complex problem from the time series field in the form of both a presentation and a written report.

-IMPORTANT NOTE: The papers will be distributed on a first come first serve basis.
+IMPORTANT NOTE: The papers will be distributed on a first-come, first-served basis.

 Evaluation and Expectations

-The final grade depends on the quality of the report, presentation, reproducibility experiments, and active participation during the seminar.
-Each participant prepares a self-contained report of min 6 pages and gives a presentation of 30 minutes.
-The report should describe in detail the proposed technique(s).
-The report might contain a small running example, counterexample(s) if any, and should explore the extreme cases where the proposed approach would perform best and worst.
+The final grade depends on the quality of the report, presentation, integration quality, and active participation during the seminar.
+Each participant prepares a self-contained report of at least five pages and gives a presentation of 30 minutes.
+The report should describe the proposed algorithm in detail.
+The report might contain a small running example, counterexample(s), and should explore the extreme cases where the studied algorithm would perform best and worst.
 The reproducibility consists of reproducing the same set of experiments introduced in the paper using a different setup (dataset, metric, parameters, etc.).

 Advice on how to: